 As Sukkot comes to an end, we encounter additional special days in the Jewish calendar: Sh’mini Atzeret and Simchat Torah.

-Sh’mini Atzeret, Hebrew for “eighth-day convocation,” is the name given to the eighth day of Sukkot.
+Sh’mini Atzeret, Hebrew for “eighth-day convocation,” is the name given to the day after the seven days of Sukkot.
 Leviticus 23:36 proclaims: “On the eighth day you shall observe a holy convocation.”
-Jews in biblical times observed Simchat Torah for seven days.
-For them, this eighth day came after Simchat Torah; for Orthodox, Conservative, and many Reform Jews today, it is the last day of the Simchat Torah festival.

 Simchat Torah celebrates the end (and the beginning) of the annual Torah-reading cycle.
-Just as we reach the concluding section of Deuteronomy (the fifth book of the Torah) do we start over once again with Genesis (the first book of the Torah).
+Just as we reach the concluding section of Deuteronomy (the fifth book of the Torah), we start over once again with the beginning of Genesis (the first book of the Torah).

 Only in the 11th century did the ninth day after the beginning of Sukkot take on both the name and the festive ritual of what we now recognize as Simchat Torah.
 An annual holiday of this nature implies a one-year cycle of Torah reading, but such was not always the case.
 In ancient Palestine, Jews followed a triennial, or three-year, cycle of Torah reading.
 The one-year cycle was a custom of the Babylonian Jewish community.
 It was not until the 8th century that the great majority of Jews adopted the annual system.
 Simchat Torah as an annual observance, then, emerged only after the divergence in customs over the Torah reading cycle was resolved.